mafintosh/kirby/README.md

               will prompt for the instance to login to if there are more than one.
                 --key,-k [path-to-private-key] to specify a private key to use for auth --user,-u [username] to set the user.
-Defaults to ubuntu
+Defaults to ubuntu --one to login to the latest launched instance

   list        list all instances with the given name
                 --one to only show the latest launched instance